What is LaTeX?

 If there are compilation errors related to the .sty packages, copy these packages in the directory where the LaTeX document is located.

-For error messages and troubleshooting, consult section 1.12 (pages 35-37) of LaTex and Friends and the sections The Joy of TeX errors and LaTeX/Errors and Warnings.
+For error messages and troubleshooting, consult Overleaf - Errors and LaTeX/Errors and Warnings.